symbo-ls/uikit/README.md

-# cli tool for Symbols
+# CLI tool for Symbols

 Yarn:
 ```